biocorecrg/RNAseq_course_2019/docs/module1.md

 Let's explore the tool **skewer[7]** in more detail using "skewer --help" command.
 * Which parameter indicates the minimum read length allowed after trimming?
 And what is its default value?
 * Which parameter indicates the threshold on the average read quality to be filtered out?
-* Using skewer filter out reads in "subsample_to_trim.fq-trimmed.fastq" that have average quality below ??? and trim them on 3' end until the base quality is reached ???.
+* Using skewer filter out reads in "subsample_to_trim.fq-trimmed.fastq" that have average quality below 40 and trim them on 3'-end until the base quality is reached 40.
 How many reads were filtered out and how many remained?